 - Testing takes too long: Manufacturers bring products to the market at a fast pace, often with model life cycles of one or two years.
-The 3-6 month time period for testing can create a barrier for effective distribution of new products, since it can represent 25-50% of the product life cycle.
+The 3-4 month time period for testing can create a barrier for effective distribution of new products, since it can represent 25-50% of the product life cycle.
 Speeding the time from testing initiation to completion of an assessment, while maintaining the rigor of the program, will better serve both sellers and buyers who want to access the best quality products for their needs that are currently available. - Testing is too expensive: Many companies working in the off-grid lighting market do not have access to substantial capital.
-Testing fees and associated shipping costs, which are commonly in excess of US\$6,000 per product, can be a significant barrier to bringing products to the market.
+Testing fees and associated shipping costs, which are commonly in excess of US\$7,000 per product, can be a significant barrier to bringing products to the market.
 Lowered testing costs enable emergent businesses to access program resources and may result in lower cost products for consumers.
-Note that the overall cost of testing has not changed significantly over the past few years, but the level of subsidy provided by IFC and World Bank initially a large fraction of the cost of testing, has slowly been phased out.
-As a result, manufacturers now pay the full cost of testing. - Requiring 500 products to be available for sampling is burdensome: To ensure a random sample of products for QTM testing, Lighting Global requires that the 18 products sent for testing be selected from a warehouse with at least 500 units of the same model.
+Note that the overall cost of testing has not changed significantly over the past several years, but the level of subsidy provided by IFC and World Bank initially a large fraction of the cost of testing, has slowly been phased out.
+As a result, in the case of pico-solar products, manufacturers have been paying the full cost of testing for the past few years. - Requiring 500 products to be available for sampling is burdensome: To ensure a random sample of products for QTM testing, Lighting Global requires that the 18 products sent for testing be selected from a warehouse with at least 500 units of the same model for pico-products and that 16 products be selected from an available stock of 200 units for SHS kits.
 Smaller manufacturers or those with alternative manufacturing methods, such as "just-in-time" production, do not typically produce or store 500 units at a time, making this sampling requirement expensive and disruptive to meet.
 Moreover, even manufacturers with large volume production typically produce in batches, and they generally seek to move the product offsite as soon as possible in order to fulfill orders.
 If the timing of sample collection is not coordinated precisely, this can hold up orders or lead to delays in the timing of sample collection.